 What is AWS Glue Data Catalog?

 An ETL tool deals with a lot of data.
 It has information about the source and destination and keeps a tab on the data being transferred, the underlying mechanisms, system failures, etc. For all this, an ETL tool needs to store all the required metadata.
-Amazon AWS Glue Data Catalog is one such Sata Catalog that stores all the metadata related to the AWS ETL software.
+Amazon AWS Glue Data Catalog is one such Data Catalog that stores all the metadata related to the AWS ETL software.

-AWS Glue Data Catalog tracks runtime metrics, and stores the indexes, locations of data, schemas, etc. It basically keeps track of all the ETL jobs being performed on AWS Glue.
+AWS Glue Data Catalog tracks runtime metrics and stores the indexes, locations of data, schemas, etc. It basically keeps track of all the ETL jobs being performed on AWS Glue.
 All this metadata is stored in the form of tables where each table represents a different data store.

 Applications of AWS Glue Data Catalog

-Before diving into this concept you need to understand why you need the AWS Glue Data Catalog :
+Before diving into this concept, you need to understand why you need the AWS Glue Data Catalog :

 • Keeps you informed because all the data related to ETL processes is stored.